 Hours: The museum is open from 1:00 am to 5:00 pm Tuesday through Sunday.
 Closed on Mondays.

 Entry fee: The permanent collection is free.
-The museum recommends booking a timed entry ticket.
 There is a charge for special exhibitions.

 Special Events: The Frick regularly hosts special exhibitions, events, and lectures.